-The historic varieties produced fruit mostly by being cane pruned, a pruning form which tends to exhaust the vine.
-Due to the weaker growth, each side shoot position on the stem framework had to be gradually developed over three years, starting with spur pruning, then switching to rod pruning, and ending with cane pruning, which meant that the vine produced fruit only every 3 years.
-All side shoot positions on the vine had to undergo this lagged rotation, which basically was an "alternating pruning method" and certainly not easier than contemporary techniques.
+The old types of viticulture produced fruit almost entirely with cane pruning (long pruning), a pruning form which tends to exhaust the vine.
+With the resulting lack of vigour, the stem framework had to be gradually developed over three years, starting with spur pruning, then switching to rod pruning, and ending with cane pruning... meaning the vine gave fruit only every 3 years.
+All branches on the vine had to undergo this slow cycle ~ essentially an 'alternate pruning' method and certainly not easier than today's techniques.

-The main grapevine pruning occurs in winter.
-Old books convey the impression that fruit would only be produced by continuously snipping the vines also in summer.
-They painstakingly promoted the removal, or at least the shortening, of any axillary shoots growing from the leaf axils.
-Maybe this was necessary for the historic, non fungus-resistant varieties; however, anyone who insists on sticking with these treatment methods and not loosing track of everything, risks ending up on a psychiatrist's couch and missing out on the harvest!...
-Indeed it is now recognised that these axillary shoots are of nutritional benefit for the vine; alternatively, new varieties are bred with fewer axillary shoots, which solves this problem.
+The vine's main pruning takes place in winter.
+Old books give the impression that the vine gives fruit only when they are continuously snipped and pinched, also in summer.
+They promote the painstaking removal, or at least the shortening, of any axillary shoots growing from the leaf axils.
+Maybe this was necessary for the historic, non fungus-resistant varieties; however, anyone who insists on sticking with these treatment methods and not losing track of everything, risks ending up on a psychiatrist's couch and missing out on the harvest!
+It is now recognised that these axillary shoots are actually of nutritional benefit to the vine; alternatively, new varieties are bred with fewer axillary shoots, which solves this problem.

-Vine pruning is a topic that continues to cause heated and often emotionally charged debate to this day!
-What proves successful for certain varieties in one region, may be completely rejected as nonsense elsewhere.
-Luckily, the grapevine is a flexible plant, which can be easily manipulated, and which, even after the most radical pruning, will still grow willingly.
-The biggest and most common mistake in vine pruning is that people don't prune enough.
-Anyone who observes his/her vine closely over the years will quickly discover which pruning technique the vine responds to best and how it may need correcting.
+The topic of grapevine pruning does not come without debate, and even quite some emotion!
+What proves successful for certain varieties in one region, may be impractical or rejected as nonsense elsewhere.
+Fortunately, the grapevine is a flexible plant that can be easily manipulated; it willingly sprouts even after the most radical pruning.
+The biggest and most common mistake in vine pruning is that people do not prune enough.
+Anyone who observes his/her vine closely over the years will quickly discover its needs and preferences, and which pruning technique it responds to best.